 Breastfeeding is the biological norm for babies, though it does not always come easily.
 Some mothers may encounter challenges with breastfeeding, ranging from sore nipples, latching difficulties and slow weight gain in baby.

-The first step in the process is a thorough feeding evaluation to assist families with tips on how to get a good latch, and to know how to tell the baby is feeding actively at the breast while transferring milk.
-A medical provider should fully evaluate the baby’s oral function including suck and tongue function and make recommendations if restriction in function is impacting breastfeeding.
+The prevalence of tongue tie is estimated to be somewhere between 2-10% depending on the criteria used to diagnose.
+The first step in the process is a thorough feeding evaluation to assist families with tips on how to get a comfortable latch, and to know how to tell if the baby is feeding actively at the breast while transferring milk.
+A medical provider, ideally one with breastfeeding knowledge, should fully evaluate the baby’s oral function, including suck and tongue function and make recommendations if restriction in function is impacting breastfeeding.